pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

 ## When possible use global variables (sccz80)

 Access to local variables is slightly slower and the generated code becomes slightly bigger.
+However...

 ## Declare most frequently used variables last (sccz80)